Biomedical Laboratory Sciences

 During the internship, students will learn to recognize and solve problems independently and to successfully carry out assigned duties.
 They are expected to prove they can function as an individual and as a colleague in an employment context.
 An internship prepares students for their future professional lives.

 Internships for medical lab technicians are performed in clinical laboratories.
 The domain is dependent on the availability of internship places.
-This internship primarily intended to create an opportunity to practice modern analytical techniques, to manage samples, and to update the knowledge within the relevant discipline.
+This internship primarily intends to create an opportunity to practice modern analytical techniques, to manage samples, and to update the knowledge within the relevant discipline.

 8